 Let us explore an interesting and challenging topic “How to Test ERP Software”.
-We’ll learn the challenges involved in ERP testing (e.g SAP Testing) , guidelines and road-map for a successful ERP testing.
+We’ll learn the challenges involved in ERP testing (e.g SAP Testing), guidelines and road-map for successful ERP testing.

-Before going into more details about ERP testing, first we need to understand some key information about ERP.
-For testing purpose, understanding the features, functionalities and workflow of ERP software is most important.
-Without proper knowledge, testing ERP modules is very critical and cumbersome.
+Before going into more details about ERP testing, first, we need to understand some key information about ERP.
+For testing purposes, understanding the features, functionalities, and workflow of ERP software is most important.
+Without the proper knowledge, testing ERP modules is very critical and cumbersome.

-What is ERP and why companies need ERP software?
+What is ERP and why do companies need ERP Software?

 ERP means Enterprise Resource Planning.
-In a more practical thought, if an “Enterprise” (an organization or a company) is “Planning” to increase the productivity and efficiency by integrating the “Resource”, then it is ERP.
+A more practical thought is that if an “Enterprise” (an organization or a company) is “Planning” to increase productivity and efficiency by integrating the “Resource”, then it is ERP.

 Every ERP Software in the globe is built based on this concept in mind.
 Every company needs an Accounting or ERP solution which is a fact of any business.

-An organization may use one or many software as per the requirements of the individual departments.
-For example, the Accounts department may use accounting software developed in Oracle technologies, finance department may use budgeting software developed in Microsoft technologies, personnel department may use payroll software developed in Java and inventory department may use warehousing software developed by IBM and so on.
+An organization may use one or more software as per the requirements of the individual departments.
+For example, the Accounts department may use accounting software developed in Oracle technologies, the finance department may use budgeting software developed in Microsoft technologies, the personnel department may use payroll software developed in Java and inventory department may use warehousing software developed by IBM and so on.

 Apart from the technologies, each software is different.
-The database used for storing the data is also different like Oracle, SQL Server, DB/2 etc.
+The database used for storing the data is also different from Oracle, SQL Server, DB/2, etc.

 Most importantly, the data available in one department is not available for the other department, as the data is not stored in a centralized location.
-This situation arises many complexities in a business scenario of an enterprise organization and reduces the productivity of the company as well as impact the efficiency of the employees.
+This situation raises many complexities in a business scenario of an enterprise organization and reduces the productivity of the company as well as impacts the efficiency of the employees.

-ERP Software consider all these various business situations and functional flow scenarios and giving the solution to the enterprise customers by integrating the multiple department’s workflow inside the organization and centralizing the database through a server infrastructure.
+ERP Software considers all these various business situations and functional flow scenarios and gives the solution to the enterprise customers by integrating the multiple department’s workflows inside the organization and centralizing the database through a server infrastructure.

 So, every department’s data will be stored in a centralized server on a daily basis.
-And, any authorized employee can be able to see the live data online without the need to interact with anyone to proceed with their daily operations.
+Any authorized employee will be able to view live data online without the need to interact with anyone to proceed with their daily operations.
 Finally, the VP of the company can review the complete organization data with a single mouse click.
 Great work, right?

 The worldwide ERP software market per year is more than $25Billion which grows 10-20% every year and the demand will be increased in small and medium enterprise business segments through SaaS (Software-as-a-Service) and Cloud (Off-Premises Infrastructure) platforms.

 Subsequently, the demand for ERP testing professionals is also increasing in the IT industry.
-Many ERP implementation projects spent more than 50% of their budget in testing and related activities.
+Many ERP implementation projects spent more than 50% of their budget on testing and related activities.

-Even though, we call it as ERP Software, it is not “just software” and the ERP vendor’s job is not completed by selling ERP software to the customer.
+Even though we call it ERP Software, it is not “just software” and the ERP vendor’s job is not completed by selling ERP software to the customer.
 ERP is actually a “business solution” to an organization by automating the business process and workflow inside the company.
-This will not be achieved by just installing the software and setup the infrastructure, rather the success of ERP implementation requires lot of dedicated workaround and people involvement.
+This will not be achieved by just installing the software and setting up the infrastructure, rather the success of ERP implementation requires a lot of dedicated workaround and people involvement.

 In this ERP world, how to select and evaluate the best ERP software, which is having the quality and performance as expected is a big question and dilemma amongst the enterprise customers.